rubenvar/csv-reader/README.md

 - [ ] Make table sortable by column.
 - [ ] Detect if text _looks like a link_.
 - [ ] Try to **auto-detect** separator.
-- [ ] Maybe add the `reset` button at the top of the table instead of having to open the popup again.
 - [ ] Add an initial check to see if content is _too big_.
 If it is, change the parse method to a lighter (but maybe less precise) one.
 - [ ] Keyboard shortcuts.